New Zealand is one heck of a b-e-a-utiful place and as its people, it would be down right rude not to explore it.

 The Milford Track

 Last but certainly not least is the world-renowned Milford Track.
 This walking trail is a whopping 53km (!) and requires four days of strolling through some of the most beautiful terrain on earth.
 There’s crystal-clear lakes, massive valleys and epic mountain peaks, as well as plenty of suspension bridges to cross and Sutherland Falls, the largest waterfall in New Zealand, to marvel at.
-Don’t forget your camera—you’ll want to capture this once-in-a-lifetime trek.
+Don’t forget your camera—you’ll want to capture this once-in-a-lifetime trek that is one of the ten top New Zealand walks.